Atchison Huskers: History

-Minor league baseball in Atchison, Kansas began during the 1897 season.
-The Atchison "Huskers" played as members of the four–team Class D level Kansas State League.
-The Emporia Maroons, Junction City Parrots and Topeka Colts joined Atchison in league play.
+Minor league baseball in Atchison, Kansas began during the 1897 season, when the Atchison "Huskers" became members of the four–team Class D level Kansas State League.
+The Emporia Maroons, Junction City Parrots and Topeka Colts teams joined Atchison in league play.

-It was reported the Kansas State League formed from the Northern Kansas League during the 1897 season, with the Atchison Huskers franchise replacing the Minneapolis, Kansas team.
+It was reported the Kansas State League formed from the "Northern Kansas League" during the 1897 season, with the Atchison Huskers franchise replacing the Minneapolis, Kansas team.

 Beginning league play on June 21, 1897, Atchison ended the season as Kansas State League champions, as the league ended play on July 7, 1897.
-With a record of 8–3, the Huskers finished the season in 1st place, playing under managers Cole and Franklin Mitchell.
-Atchison finished 2.5 games behind the 2nd place Junction City Parrotts in the final standings.
+With a record of 8–3, the Huskers finished the season in first place, playing under managers Cole and Franklin Mitchell.
+Atchison finished 2.5 games ahead of the second place Junction City Parrots in the final standings.

 In 1898, the Atchison Huskers continued play in the Kansas State League in their final season, with the league beginning play on July 24, 1898.
-Ending the season with a record of 4–5, playing under manager Charlie Cole, Atchison finished the season in 3rd place, 3.5 games behind the 1st place Salina Blues.
-Ending league play on August 10, 1898 the Kansas State League folded, reportedly after Salina and Atchison both dissolved due to finances.
+Ending the season with a record of 4–5, playing under manager Charlie Cole, Atchison finished the season in third place, 3.5 games behind the first place Salina Blues.
+Ending league play on August 10, 1898, the Kansas State League folded, reportedly after Salina and Atchison both dissolved due to finances.

 The Kansas State League did not return to play in 1899.
 Atchison, Kansas has not hosted another minor league team.